Not2Savage/verodin-project/verodin-test/README.md

-# Goals
-It is expected that the tests you create will serve as examples for the second part of the project.
-You need to provide materials for one of the interviewers to make additional tests using your model.
-You can expect your audience to be a development engineer who is well versed in the craft but lacking any QA specific skills.
-You can assume that your "student" is as quick with new technologies and concepts as you are.

-Prepare sufficient written material to allow your student/reviewer to generate additional tests similar to some that you have already created.
-While we'll discuss your project with you afterwards, the written materials will be the only avenue for you to instruct your student.
-You can certainly point to external reference materials for framework setup.

-The choice of instructional format is up to you.
-Simplicity and clarity are preferred over flash and art.
-As an example, Markdown would be preferable to animated slides.
-Conversely if you feel animated slides and video are essential to your communication, you may submit them.

----
 # Test Goal
 The goal of `smokeTest.js` is to provide a high level test of key functions of the website in order to validate pull requests quickly.
 For this we test the following functions:
 * Search feature